Layshia Clarendon

 Layshia Renee Clarendon (born May 2, 1991) is an American former professional basketball player.
-Played eleven seasons in the Women's National Basketball Association (WNBA).
-Clarendon was the first openly non-binary WNBA player, and the first active WNBA player to have top surgery.
+They (Note: Clarendon uses they/them, he/him, and she/her pronouns.
+This article uses they/them for consistency.) played eleven seasons in the Women's National Basketball Association (WNBA).
+Clarendon was the first openly transgender and non-binary WNBA player, and the first active WNBA player to have top surgery.

 College career

 Before starting college, Clarendon went to high school at Cajon High School.
 Clarendon completed their college career at the University of California, Berkeley in 2013.
 The 2012–2013 season saw them become a leader of the team and received national recognition for their abilities, culminating in their place as a finalist for the Senior Class Award.

 According to Clarendon's coach Lindsay Gottlieb, "[Clarendon was] vocal in terms of helping us achieve those goals and being a leader off the court and talking to her teammates, but you're never necessarily going to notice that on the court."

 For the 2012–2013 regular season, the Clarendon-led Bears lived up to expectations, compiling a 28–2 record (excluding the Pac-12 Tournament) and earning a 2nd seed in the NCAA tournament.
 Clarendon and the Bears also enjoyed post season success, resulting in the team's first Final Four appearance.
 The Bears lost in the national semifinals to Louisville.